Posted on Tuesday, April 1st, 2025 at 9:00 am

 Broken Bones and Fractures

 Many victims of rear-end accidents suffer broken bones, particularly in the wrists, arms, and ribs.
 The natural reaction to brace for impact often results in fractures when hands or arms hit the dashboard or steering wheel.
 Rib fractures are also common due to seat belt pressure.
-These injuries may take months to heal and could require surgeries and physical therapy.
+These injuries may take months to heal and require surgery and physical therapy.

 Psychological Trauma and Emotional Distress